mworion/hue/README.md

 ### hue_user
 A user name for the hue bridge.
 Usually this is a hash value of 32 hexadecimal digits.
-If you would like to use more than on bridge, you have to specify all ip adresses, ports and users accordingly.
+If you would like to use more than on bridge, you have to specify all ip addresses, ports and users accordingly.
-All users are separated with semicolon !
+All users are separated with comma (',') !
 If the user/hash is not yet authorized, you can use sh.hue.authorizeuser() (via interactive shell or via logic) to authorize it.
 The link button must be pressed before.

 ### hue_ip
 IP or host name of the hue bridge.
 There is no default, please us a valid ip address.
-If you would like to use more than on bridge, you have to specify all ip adresses, ports and users accordingly.
+If you would like to use more than on bridge, you have to specify all ip addresses, ports and users accordingly.
-All ip's are separated with semicolon !
+All ip's are separated with comma (',') !

 ### hue_port
 Port number of the hue bridge.
 Default 80.
 Normally there is no need to change that.
-If you would like to use more than on bridge, you have to specify all ip adresses, ports and users accordingly.
+If you would like to use more than on bridge, you have to specify all ip addresses, ports and users accordingly.
-All ports are separated with semicolon !
+All ports are separated with comma (',') !

 ### cycle_lamps
 Cycle in seconds to how often update the state of the lights in smarthome.